Kura Oncology to Participate in Stifel Targeted Oncology Days

-/EIN News/ -- SAN DIEGO, April 18, 2023 (GLOBE NEWSWIRE) -- Kura Oncology, Inc. (Nasdaq: KURA), a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer, today announced its participation in Stifel 2023 Targeted Oncology Days.
+SAN DIEGO, April 18, 2023 (GLOBE NEWSWIRE) -- Kura Oncology, Inc. KURA, a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer, today announced its participation in Stifel 2023 Targeted Oncology Days.
 Troy Wilson, Ph.D., J.D., President and Chief Executive Officer, is scheduled to participate in a virtual fireside chat at 1:00 p.m.
 ET / 10:00 a.m.
 PT on April 25, 2023.

 A live audio webcast of the fireside chat will be available in the Investors section of Kura's website at www.kuraoncology.com, with an archived replay following the event.